 I chose four dogs from the Tin Teddy Dog Portraits Ovals sheet, cut them out and ran a black Sharpie marker around the edges to give them a crisp, tidy look.

-I cut some pieces of wax cotton and threaded them through the die cuts.
+Next, I cut some pieces of wax cotton and threaded them through the die cut frames.
 Then I glued the die cuts to the cards with more of the Multi Medium.
 I fixed the ends of the threads to the back of the card with sticky tape.
 I will fix my customized ATC back to the cards before trading them, so it doesn’t matter if the reverse looks messy for now.

 I added the centre of the tag, using the opposite colour to the background, as with the threads.

-Finally I added the dog portrait using a sticky foam pad and two shiny gems to each card using Anita’s Tacky Glue.
+Finally, I added the dog portrait using a sticky foam pad and two shiny gems to each card using Anita’s Tacky Glue.

 If you would like to know more about ATCs, check out my popular article – Introduction To ATCs – What are Artist Trading Cards?